MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/add-incoming-webhook.md

 # [Classic Teams](#tab/classicteams)

-1. In the Teams client, select **Teams** :::image type="icon" source="../../assets/images/teams-icon.png" border="false"::: and navigate to the channel where you want to add an Incoming Webhook.
+1. In the Classic Teams client, select **Teams** :::image type="icon" source="../../assets/images/teams-icon.png" border="false"::: and navigate to the channel where you want to add an Incoming Webhook.

 1. Select **More options** &#8226;&#8226;&#8226; from the upper-right corner.